SEP IRA for the Self-Employed: Retirement Planning for Business Owners

 • Time: has worked for the employer in at least three of the last five years

-• Compensation: earned at least $750 for 2023 and for 2024
+• Compensation: earned at least $800 in 2026

 A business can choose to make their eligibility requirements less stringent, but cannot be more restrictive than these provisions.

-The maximum contribution is the lesser of: 25% of W-2 earnings, 20% of net income if self-employed, or $69,000 in 2024.
+The maximum contribution is the lesser of: 25% of W-2 earnings, 20% of net income if self-employed, or $72,000 in 2026 ($70,000 in 2025).

 Again, all eligible employees must be covered by the plan.
 So when SEP contributions are made, they must be done equally across all eligible participants.
 This can either be a flat dollar amount or equal percentage of compensation.